Cart 0

 Step 2

-Classes can be paid for in full on a class by class basis, but purchasing packages gives you discounts on each class and open practice.
+Classes can be paid for in full on a class by class / drop-in basis, but purchasing a subscription gives you big discounts on each class and open practice.

 Step 3